 Architecture is a huge world of different cultures and traditions coming together, in the form of buildings.
-Throughout the years architectural styles have developed and have been enhanced with the help of new technologies present in the 21st century.
-These styles are grouped depending on its characteristics, forms, method of construction, building materials, and the location.
+Throughout the year’s architectural styles have developed and have been enhanced with the help of new technologies present in the 21st century.
+These architecture styles are grouped depending on their characteristics, forms, method of construction, building materials, and location.

-Here are 20 distinct architectural styles throughout the history:
+Here are 20 distinct architectural styles throughout history:

 Doric, Ionic, and Corinthian Columns